Skip to main content

 Updated over a week ago

-Formatting your reports can sometimes help readers identify important bits more quickly.
+Formatting your reports can help readers identify important bits more quickly.
 Especially when you submit usability reports, e.g. when answering multiple questions in a survey, readers can easily differentiate between questions and answers as well as headlines when your report is formatted.

 Our report forms support Markdown – a markup language – that lets you format your text with simple syntax.
-Below, we list Markdown syntax that is most useful to document bugs on our platform.

 Bold text